qguv/penultimate/README.md

 ## What's next for Penultimate

 Penultimate's source is available [on Github](https://github.com/qguv/penultimate).
-We built Penultimate because we want to build a better CLI experience, so Patches are very much welcome.
+We built penultimate because we want to build a better CLI experience, so Patches are very much welcome.

-Some items on the Penultimate wishlist:
+Some items on the penultimate wishlist:

   - support user-configurable status blocks (currently `ls` and `git status` are displayed on the right)
   - support more user customization, especially with color